 Conclude your hike with boulder beach and otter cliff.
 If you are hiking early in the morning before the crowds descend and the morning light is peaking over the horizon, you can get some fabulous photos just before Otter Cliff in Monument Cove.
 Otherwise, Otter Cliff is a wonderful spot to watch climbers rappelling down to the ocean and then climbing the rock face back up.

 Dogs are allowed on this trail, but it is also highly trafficked, so please keep them on a leash and stay on the marked trails.
 This trail is great for kids.
-I wouldn’t recommend a stroller because you’ll want to go off the trail and a carrier will suit you better.
+I wouldn’t recommend a stroller because you’ll want to go off the trail and a carrier will

 3. Jordan Pond Loop Trail